-Nothing warms a brand manager’s heart more than hearing stories from their customers about brand consistency.
+Nothing warms a brand manager’s heart more than hearing stories from their customers about distributed brand consistency.
 One loyal fan of a national doughnut and coffee chain recently stated in a review published on SailThru that, “Even though I live 3,000 miles away from [home], I love that I can still rely on a little taste of home.”

 From the customer’s point of view, they’re not only glad to have access to a decent cup of coffee, but also enjoy the feeling and memories that visiting their local outlet of the national chain provides.
 This quote speaks volumes about how the franchisees are succeeding.
 Whether or not the customer realizes it, the “taste” of home is about more than coffee and pastries.
 It also involves the look and feel of the local store’s signage, and their ability to offer menus and coupons that look just like the customer’s home store.
-In many ways, this type of customer feedback is evidence of the value of local marketing templates.
+In many ways, this type of customer feedback is evidence of the value of brand templates.

 Your brand’s local marketers are all individuals, and they may have some wildly different demographics they’re selling to.
 Yet, at the end of the day, they’re all ultimately on the same page.
 They’re all franchise owners, dealership owners, or local managers, and they’re trying to turn brand recognition into local sales.
 Templates allow your brand management team to help hundreds or thousands of local representatives do exactly that.